aeolus-wind/bayesian_stats_econometrics/README.md

 2. Pop -> GasExp -> Puc <- Pnc -> Pd
 3. Pop -> GasExp -> Puc -> Ppt <- Pnc -> Pd

+While none of these paths are backdoor paths when considering population as the independent variable, the interesting thing about regression is that the math is symmetric due to the equality sign, so we also have to consider Pd as the independent variable.
+In that case, all the paths are backdoor paths.

-Paths 2 and 3 contain colliders Puc and Ppt, so if we regress on all the variables in path 1, we can measure the impact of population on the prices of durables.
+Paths 2 and 3 contain colliders Puc and Ppt, so if we regress on all the variables the correlation coefficients will be confounded.
+In path 1, we can measure the impact of population on the prices of durables without confounding.

 In the included code, this is model 10.
 The resulting coefficients are below: